ibrahim-shedo/LogInGUI/README.md

 This Java application provides a simple login system with a graphical user interface (GUI).
 Users can input their username and password to access the system.

 Features
-User-friendly GUI for login
+-User-friendly GUI for login
-Secure password handling using encryption
+-Secure password handling using encryption
-Simple and intuitive interface
+-Simple and intuitive interface
-Error handling for incorrect login attempts Requirements
+-Error handling for incorrect login attempts

+Requirements
 Java Development Kit (JDK) version 8 or higher
 Swing GUI library (included in standard JDK)

 How to Run
 Clone this repository to your local machine. bash